Massively parallel sequencing: History

 Due to limitations in competing methods, Illumina’s SBS technology eventually dominated the sequencing market.
 By 2012, expectations that 454 would gain a substantial share of the sequencing market had not been realized, and Roche’s 2007 acquisition was increasingly viewed as underperforming; that same year, Roche made an unsuccessful attempt to acquire Illumina.
 In October 2013, Roche announced that it would shut down 454, and stop supporting the platform by mid-2016.
 By 2014, Illumina controlled approximately 70% of DNA sequencer sales and generated over 90% of sequencing data.
 That year, Illumina introduced the HiSeq X Ten platform, significantly increasing throughput and claiming the long-targeted goal of sequencing human genomes at roughly $1000 each.
 Illumina surpassed this milestone in 2017 with the release of NovaSeq, a system capable of generating over 3000 Gbp per run.

+Ongoing growth in demand for sequencing data, along with the 2023 expiration of several key Illumina patents, has encouraged a wave of short-read sequencing competitors, each bringing distinct chemistries, flow-cell designs, throughput levels, and cost structures.
+By the early 2020s, Illumina's sequencing-by-synthesis platforms remained dominant; a 2023 overview estimated that more than 90% of the world's sequencing data in 2022 had been generated on Illumina instruments.
+Competitors included MGI Tech, whose DNBSEQ platforms use DNA nanoballs rather than Illumina-style bridge amplification, and Ultima Genomics, which developed a production-scale platform using a spinning-disc flow cell.
+Singular Genomics introduced the G4 Sequencing Platform in late 2021, Element Biosciences followed by announcing AVITI Sequencing in March 2022, and PacBio later entered the short-read space with its Onso benchtop platform, unveiled in October 2022.

+Illumina's NovaSeq X series began shipping in 2023 and used a redesigned flow cell, updated sequencing chemistry, and upgraded optics.
+Illumina stated that the system could generate up to three times as much data per run as the previous NovaSeq 6000 and reduce the cost of sequencing a human genome to about US$200 when fully utilized.

+PacBio's involvement in the short-read market was short-lived: after launching the Onso short-read platform in 2023, the company completed the sale of select intellectual property and other assets related to its short-read sequencing technology to Illumina in January 2026.